Have You Ever Had to Bury Someone or Something?

 He knows the end of a matter.

 Joseph is parting with the man he loved so much.
-The father who made him a coat of many colors and it is bitter sweet, this parting.
+The father who made him a coat of many colors and it is bittersweet, this parting.
 He arrives at Atad and again, that word means thorn.

 When the Canaanites who lived there saw the mourning at the threshing floor of Atad, they said, “The Egyptians are holding a solemn ceremony of mourning.”
-That is why that place near the Jordan is called Abelmizraim… Genesis 50:11 NIV.
+That is why that place near the Jordan is called Abelmizraim” (Genesis 50:11 NIV).

 So what is the spiritual meaning of Atad or Abelmizraim?

-- D. P.—In Rabbinical Literature:
+1. D. P.—In Rabbinical Literature:

 The rabbis say that both names, signifying respectively “The Mourning of Egypt” and “The Thorn Threshing-floor,” are derived from the mourning over Jacob.
 According to the rabbinical account the sons of Jacob had scarcely crossed the frontier at Abel-mizraim with the body of their father, when their cousins, the sons of Ishmael, Esau, and Keturah, appeared in large numbers against them, believing that the Egyptians, of whom there were many in the procession, intended to INVADE Palestine.
 But when they perceived Jacob’s pedestal, and Joseph’s CROWN carried behind it in state, the thirty-six princes among them sent their CROWNS also, to be carried in the funeral procession.
 Hence the name “Thorn Threshing-floor”; for Abel-mizraim was so encircled by a row of crowns as to remind one of a threshing-floor, which is usually surrounded by a hedge of thorns … Yes, One day we will all come together!

 The threshing floor is where he stopped to weep and bury him in his heart.
-Notice how his own family members rise up to come against him.
-They think the worst of him, as an invader of their land, to take over what they have staked.
+Notice how his family members rise up to come against him.
+They think the worst of him.
+They think of him as an invader of their land–to take over what they have staked.
 Their eyes were opened to their brothers and they end up laying down their crowns.
-Can the body of Jesus-Yeshua lay down their crowns?
-Can they stop coming against their brothers and sisters and realize they are family?
-Can they trade their thorns for peace?
-Can they take their positions, their titles, their thorny crowns off their heads and die at the threshing floor?
-Yeshua traded his crown of thorns for a Royal Crown and sat down at the right hand of the Father.
+Can we, the Body of Yeshua lay down our own strength?
+Can we stop coming against our brothers and sisters and realize they are family?
+Can we trade our thorns for peace?
+Can we take our positions, our titles, our thorny crowns off our heads and die at the threshing floor?
+Yeshua traded his crown of thorns for a Royal Crown and sat down at the Right Hand of the Father.